pmariglia/foul-play/README.md

 A Pokémon battle-bot that can play battles on [Pokemon Showdown](https://pokemonshowdown.com/).

-Foul Play can play single battles in all generations though currently dynamax, mega-evolutions, and z-moves are not supported.
+Foul Play can play single battles in all generations though currently dynamax and z-moves are not supported.

 ![badge](https://github.com/pmariglia/foul-play/actions/workflows/ci.yml/badge.svg)